ycinhdj/vcmalloc_bench/README.md

 # vcmalloc_bench
-These are a set of programs and scripts made specifically to test the performance of VCMalloc, MIMalloc and Malloc.
+These are a set of programs and scripts made specifically to test the performance and pertinence of VCMalloc, MIMalloc and Malloc.

 The folder "libs_src" contains the libraries sources used in the tests: VCMalloc, MIMalloc and Intel PCM The folder "libs_static" contains the built libraries of MIMalloc and Intel PCM (The build instructions for each library are available in their respective repositories)